rebeccapeltz/recipe-generator/README.md

 # Recipe Generator

-This project is done dev.to [Cloudflare Challenge](https://dev.to/challenges/cloudflare)
+This project was created for the dev.to [Cloudflare Challenge](https://dev.to/challenges/cloudflare)

 ![Recipe Generator](./hummingbird.png)